Recognizing people for their efforts and showing them the company values their contributions motivates them to maximize their performance.

 women have to work harder to get recognition

-A recent Ipsos survey found nearly half (47%) of employed women under the age of 25 feel they have to work harder and be better than men to get recognition.
+A Ipsos survey found nearly half (47%) of employed women under the age of 25 feel they have to work harder.

-Lack of effective recognition is negatively impacting an organization’s ability to retain top female talent.
+Lack of effective recognition and gender equality is negatively impacting an businesses ability to retain top female talent.

-Women of colour and younger women are disproportionately less likely to stay with their current employer for three more years even though they are more likely to feel motivated to achieve the next position of their career at their current employer.
+Women of color and younger women are less likely to stay with their current employer for three more years.
+However, they are more likely to feel motivated to advance in their career at their current job.

 women are thriving in leadership positions